WarzoneMC/tgm/README.md

 ## Local Server Setup

-1. Start with the latest stable [Paper (PaperSpigot)](https://destroystokyo.com/ci/job/Paper/) build.
+1. Start with the latest stable [Paper (PaperSpigot)](https://papermc.io/ci/job/Paper/) build.

+2. Compile the latest version of TGM or download it from our [Jenkins](https://jenkins.bennydoesstuff.me/job/TGM/).

-2. Create a `maps` folder inside of the server and insert a supported TGM map.
+3. Create a `Maps` folder inside of the server and insert a supported TGM map.
 You can also just clone our `Maps` repository as a folder.

 4. (Optional) Install WorldEdit to enable the Teleport Tool.